Inspector Gadget (1983 TV series): Origin

 In 1981, Inspector Gadget creator Andy Heyward left Hanna-Barbera and traveled to Paris to work with DIC Audiovisuel after being proposed by the company to do so.
 As the company wanted entertainment for the United States, Heyward combined ideas to originate Inspector Gadget.
 Many ideas were inspired by Dynomutt, Dog Wonder, Get Smart (Don Adams, the voice of Inspector Gadget, played Maxwell Smart in Get Smart), and The Six Million Dollar Man.
 Due to concerns that the show would not appeal to girls, Penny was created for the show.
-Brain was named to conceive the idea that "he is smart while Inspector Gadget [is the opposite]."
+Brain was named to convey the idea that "he is smart while Inspector Gadget [is the opposite]."

-Chalopin, who at the time owned the DIC Audiovisuel studio, helped develop the format and concept for the rest of the episodes together with Bruno Bianchi, who designed the main characters and served as supervising director.
-Part of the project's existence was to recoup costs incurred by DiC and Tokyo Movie Shinsha when a planned collaboration, a spin-off of Lupin the Third called Lupin VIII, was cancelled due to financial disputes with the estate of Arsène Lupin creator Maurice Leblanc.

 Designs

 When production started, the model of Inspector Gadget was broken down for gadgets that needed to be created.
 The original design of Inspector Gadget was done in Paris.
 It included helicopter blades and was based on Andy Heyward and one of the directors of the series.
-It was scrapped from the writers' confusion of the design, and production assistant Mike Maliani and Andy Heyward simplified the designs to avoid confusion.
+It was scrapped from the writers' confusion of the design, and production assistant Mike Maliani and Andy Heyward simplified the designs to avoid this.
 Gadget went through approximately 350 sketches before reaching his final design.
 Inspector Gadget originally had a mustache (as shown in the pilot).
 It was removed after DIC received a letter from MGM (which already acquired United Artists) that he looked too similar to Inspector Clouseau from Pink Panther.